Paving the Way towards 800 Gbps Quantum-Secured Optical Channel Deployment in Mission-Critical Environments: Introduction

-Fiber-optic links deployed in the field are very expensive commodities; dedicating a fiber just to the quantum channel would be considered unacceptable in a real-world operational environment.
+It is impractical, in real-world operational environments, to require the establishment of an additional site in order to implement QKD.
+Rather, it is preferable that QKD devices be deployed within existing facilities.
+Similarly, fiber-optic links in the field are very expensive commodities; dedicating a fiber just to the quantum channel would be considered unacceptable in a real-world operational environment.
 Consequently, when considering a QKD solution suitable for production, the optical and quantum channels must be multiplexed on the same fiber.
-Even though this requirement is of utmost importance, the deployment of high-capacity QKD-Secured optical channels multiplexed with the quantum channel introduces challenges---such as polarization fluctuations as well as nonlinear effects associated with high launch powers---which have been shown to have negative impact on the performance of the quantum channel.
+Even though this requirement is of the utmost importance, the deployment of high-capacity QKD-secured optical channels multiplexed with the quantum channel introduces challenges---such as polarization fluctuations as well as nonlinear effects associated with high launch powers---which have been shown to have negative impact on the performance of the quantum channel.

-Thus, in the course of this experimental research project, studies were conducted towards understanding and quantifying the impact of several degradation factors present in real-world operational environments.
+The experimental research described in this article was conducted purely based on real-world operational equipment, without any kind of simulation or emulation, and without the need for the deployment of additional sites dedicated to QKD.
+Therefore, the solution presented here is directly applicable to metro-scale operational environments.
+Further, in the course of this experimental research project, we conducted studies towards understanding and quantifying the impact of several degradation factors present in real-world operational environments.
 Specifically, we investigated the degradation of the quantum channel associated with a high-capacity QKD-secured optical channel.
 Factors inducing this type of degradation include inter-channel interference (due, for example, to Raman scattering and nonlinear effects), attenuation, polarization fluctuations and distance dependency.

-The findings of this research pave the way towards the deployment of future QKD-secured optical channels in high-capacity, metro-scale, mission-critical operational environments, such as Inter-Data Center Interconnects.
+This study would facilitate the evolution of QKD technologies towards being suitable for implementations of quantum-secured optical channels in high-capacity mission-critical environments.